DiceTechnology/dev-sandpit/README.md

-# You're al set...
+# All set...
 What now?

 ### Logging in the Sandpit server